janina-kleine/janina-kleine/README.md

 - 👀 I’m interested in ...
-- 📚 I’m currently attending the neuefische bottcamp on data science as I love to work with data.
+- 📚 I’m currently working on becoming a Data Scientist with [neuefische GmbH](https://www.neuefische.de/en) as I love to work with data.
 - 💞️ I’m looking to collaborate on ...
 - 😄 Pronouns: She/Her
 - 📧 How to reach me: <a href="janina-kleine@gmx.de">janina-kleine@gmx.de</a>